Directed by: John Woo || Produced by: Tsui Hark

 SUMMARY & RECOMMENDATION: The Killer is one of John Woo’s most energetic and intense action-extravaganzas.
 It features arguably his strongest screenplay and best characterizations.
 Yun-Fat’s development with Sally Yeh and Danny Lee are deeper than expected for a narrative like this, and those relationships end on a gusty, surprising move.

 — However… some character motives and actions require more suspension of disbelief than I would like.
+Numerous action sequences exceed cartoon levels of violence.

 ?
 I was introduced to John Woo’s work by total accident when I stumbled upon a fan-made music video for Poets of the Fall’s “Dawn” on YouTube, which features the final gunfight in slow-motion.
 Ain’t the Internet great?